robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - Don’t Repeat Yourself (DRY)

-- functions, methods, classes, categories, etc. let us reuse implementations
+- functions, methods, (sub)classes, &c.

-- subclasses inherit their superclass’ implementation

-^ When we’ve written a method in one class and we need that same behaviour in another, ideally we wouldn’t copy and paste the method into the new context.
-Instead, we’d extract the common code into a function or method, and then call it from both of the points which need its behaviour.
-That’s reusing implementations in a nutshell.

-^ We call this “Don’t Repeat Yourself” or “DRY,” and at the core, it’s not much more complicated than that: we abstract bits of our programs, and package them up for reuse elsewhere, whether in a function, a method, a class, a category, or whatever other means of abstraction our language provides us.

----

 # Reusing interfaces

-- can call methods without knowing an instance’s class

-- subclasses inherit their superclass’ interface

-- protocols describe an interface without tying it to an implementation

-^ We also want to be able to handle similar objects with the same code.
-A method taking a string doesn’t need to know if it’s mutable or not to ask it for its length; instead, `NSString`, `NSMutableString`, and any subclasses thereof all share an interface, and we simply call `length`.

-^ In the same way, all classes declare the interface through which we can manipulate their instances and those of their subclasses.

-^ We can also describe interfaces in the abstract, without anchoring them to a specific implementation using protocols.
-Protocols provide an interface, and a concrete implementation is provided by a class.
+- lets the same code work with different types

+- subclassing, protocols

+^ Reusing implementations boils down to “Don’t Repeat Yourself” or “DRY.”
+We factor out code we want to reuse into a function, method, or class, and call it from the places which need its behaviour.
+One function, used by multiple callers.

+^ Reusing interfaces is the flip side of the coin.
+A function which takes a parameter of a given class can take any subclass, because a class defines an interface shared—reused—by its subclasses.
+Likewise, a function which takes a parameter of a given protocol can take any concrete type conforming to it—that’s what protocols are for.
+One function, taking multiple types.

-^ With that covered we’ll look at _how_ we reuse interfaces & implementations.
-Broadly speaking, the most common tools we employ for code reuse are subclassing & composition.
+^ Broadly speaking, the most common tools we employ for code reuse are subclassing & composition.

 ---